StarsoftAnalysis/brandysnap/README.markdown

 missing, it will keep the nearest one it can find.

 The basic rule is 'backup first, ask questions later'.
-Brandysnap assumes that snapshots are cheap -- in both time and space.
+Brandysnap assumes that snapshots (other than the first one) are cheap -- in both time and space.
 In other words, making a snapshot is quick, and uses relatively little disk space because of the use of hard links.

 Brandysnap should be run regularly, via cron or something similar.
 It creates a new snapshot each time it is run (usually).
 Then it looks at all existing snapshots to see if any old snapshots can be deleted because they are no longer required, as defined by the configured 'specification'.